Guidance for Harvard affiliates traveling to Zika-affected regions

 - Treat your clothing and gear (i.e. boots, socks, pants, hats, and tents) with permethrin or buy pre-treated items.

-- Enter your travel in the Harvard Travel Registry.
+- Enter your travel in the International SOS MyTrips platform.

-- Wear long-sleeved shirts and long pants to cover exposed skin.
+- Wear long-sleeved shirts, long pants, and high socks to cover exposed skin.

 - Use EPA-registered insect repellents containing DEET, picaridin, oil of lemon eucalyptus (OLE), or IR3535.